pyrustic/setupinit/README.md

 # Overview
 **Setupinit** is a command line tool that turns an **empty** directory into a Python project.
 This tool also ensures that an **existing** Python project is properly initialized.
 When you run `setupinit init` from the command line, the current working directory is populated with files and folders following the conventional Python project structure as described in the [Python Packaging User Guide](https://packaging.python.org/tutorials/packaging-projects/).

+> Note that **setupinit** uses the [flat-layout](https://setuptools.pypa.io/en/latest/userguide/package_discovery.html#flat-layout) as project structure.

 **Setupinit** derives the **project name** from the current working directory, then computes the **package name** from it.
 The package name is different from the project name.
 For example, the package name of the `cyberpunk-theme` project is `cyberpunk_theme`.
 The package name is then used to initialize the contents of certain files like `setup.cfg`.